api2cart/ruby-sdk/docs/ProductApi.md

   avail_sale: false, # Boolean | Specifies the set of available/not available products for sale
   find_value: 'bundled-item-123-', # String | Entity search that is specified by some value
   find_where: 'sku', # String | Child products search that is specified by field
+  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
+  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
+  modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
+  modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
+  return_global: false, # Boolean | Determines the type of products to be returned.
+If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.
+  response_fields: '{result{children{id,parent_id,sku,upc,images,combination}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
   report_request_id: '105245017661', # String | Report request id
   disable_report_cache: false, # Boolean | Disable report cache for current request
-  use_latest_api_version: true, # Boolean | Use the latest platform API version
+  use_latest_api_version: true # Boolean | Use the latest platform API version }
-  return_global: false # Boolean | Determines the type of products to be returned.
-If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.
-}

 begin